 Be flexible with your deadline

-Normally, I need eight months to a year (or more) to complete a book project.
+Normally, I request a year to complete a book project.
 If you need a fast turnaround time, I will need to increase my price.
-However, if you are flexible on deadlines and will approve extensions if needed, I can sometimes give you a price break, as I can take on other projects.
+However, if you are flexible on deadlines and will approve extensions if needed, I can sometimes give you a price break.
+Flexibility allows me to take on other projects.

 Having been a tournament chess player and a board-game fanatic, I routinely try to come in ahead of my deadlines, I’m just competitive in that way!
 However, it’s nice to have some leeway if it’s needed.
 Flexibility is worth its weight in gold.

 In addition, there are times when my clients need to take a few months off, too.
 I always juggle projects to accommodate authors and will jump on another project if you need a little time off.

 Reduce your word count

-Since a ghostwriter usually charges on a per word basis, you can reduce the cost to hire a ghostwriter by lowering your proposed word count.
+Since a ghostwriter usually charges on a per-word basis, you can reduce the cost to hire a ghostwriter by lowering your proposed word count.
 As I mentioned earlier in this article, the average length of a book is 50,000 – 75,000 words (or 200 – 300 pages), but some stories can be told in 25,000 words (or 100 pages).
-This is an acceptable length for a memoir especially if you are self-publishing.
+This can be an acceptable length for a memoir especially if you are self-publishing.
 So if a shorter book is more realistic for you, know that I can make it any length, within reason.
 Just be aware that we might not be able to include all the incidents that occurred in your lifetime in a short memoir.

 Remember, quality is always better than quantity in writing.
 If you’re strapped financially, sometimes a 100-book is a good choice.

 Show you communicate well

 As a ghostwriter, I need my clients to be available to review pages I send or answer questions that come up as I write.
-You will need to put in a two to three hours a week on your project with me.
+Clients should plan to put in about two hours a week on their projects with me.